jacobmask/Stock-Predictions/README.md

 2. (OPTIONAL) Update our config.py with stock tickers you wish to use.
 Edit it with an editor like nano `nano config.py` -- follow similar formatting used in that file.
 Our stock ticker list currently contains stocks that have analyst recommendations for better predictions.
 CTRL+X to exit, type Y and enter to save.
+(OPTIONAL) - You can run our `run-app.py` file and skip steps 3 and 4 if you wish.
+You can run it with `python3 run-app.py`
 3. Update the active stocks `python3 data-clean.py` this generates CSV file outputs of each stock in config.py to the StockCSVRecs folder with current data.
 4. Run the training model `python3 neural-network.py` this will print some warnings(ignore those) as well as